 Digital devices such as smartphones, tablets, computers, and televisions emit this dangerous blue light, which could not only impact your eyes, but it could potentially affect your overall health.

-Technology is here to stay.
-There is almost no way to go throughout your day without encountering some sort of digital device, whether it is at work, at home, or even at restaurants.
+Technology is here to stay and there is almost no way to go throughout your day without encountering some sort of digital device, whether it is at work, at home, or even at restaurants.
 But just as it is important to wear sunglasses when you are outside, it is just as important to take protective measures for your eyes when you are using digital devices.
 Using prescription or non-prescription computer glasses with blue light protection is a good way to protect your eyes from harmful blue light.

 What is Blue Light?